A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

 \begin{theorem} (Property 5) Pick a block from each of the $S$ stacks to form a \textit{virtual layer}.
 At least one non-BG move has to be implemented on blocks of this virtual layer, if : (1) there exists a block piled below the virtual layer such that its priority is higher than the highest priority of blocks in the virtual layer, and (2) the highest priority of BP blocks in the virtual layer is lower than the lowest priority of all stacks after removing blocks above the virtual layer. \end{theorem}

-\begin{proof} Consider the first move of a block in the virtual layer.
-Without loss of generality, assume that it is implemented on block $b$.
+\begin{nproof} Consider the first move of a block in the virtual layer.
+Without loss of generality, assume that it is implemented on block $i$.
 We will prove that this move is a non-BG move.

-When block $b$ is the first one in the virtual layer to be relocated, other blocks in the virtual layer remain in their initial positions.
-Then we consider the following two situations. (\romannumeral1) If block $b$ is initially WP, it cannot be retrieved, since condition (1) ensures that a block with a higher priority has not been retrieved yet.
-So, this first move must be a GB or GG move. (\romannumeral2) Otherwise, if block $b$ is initially BP, it cannot be relocated to be WP, since condition (2) ensures that any destination stack is with a higher priority.
+When block $i$ is the first one in the virtual layer to be relocated, other blocks in the virtual layer remain in their initial positions.
+Then we consider the following two situations. (\romannumeral1) If block $i$ is initially WP, it cannot be retrieved, since condition (1) ensures that a block with a higher priority has not been retrieved yet.
+So, this first move must be a GB or GG move. (\romannumeral2) Otherwise, if block $i$ is initially BP, it cannot be relocated to be WP, since condition (2) ensures that any destination stack is with a higher priority.
 Therefore, this first move is a BB move.
-In conclusion, the first move in the virtual layer must be a non-BG move, Theorem 3 is proved. \end{proof}
+In conclusion, the first move in the virtual layer must be a non-BG move, and Theorem 3 is proved. \end{nproof}

-$\blacksquare$ \textbf{Illustration}:\\ Let $\mathcal{B}^5$ be a virtual layer.
-For the instance displayed in Figure \ref{figure: two_instances} (b), we can have $\mathcal{B}^5=\{2, 12, 18, 8\}$, and the highest priority of its blocks is 2.
+$\blacksquare$ \textbf{Illustration}:\\ Let {$\mathbb{B}^5$} be a virtual layer.
+For the instance displayed in Figure \ref{figure: two_instances} (b), we can have $\mathbb{B}^5=\{2, 12, 18, 8\}$, and the highest priority of its blocks is 2.
 Note that block 1 is below the virtual layer and its priority is higher than 2.
-The priorities of all four stacks after removing blocks above the virtual layer are respectively 2, 1, 5 and 8 from the left to the right, and the lowest one is 8.
-As the highest priority of BP blocks in $\mathcal{B}^5$ is 12 (lower than 8), $\mathcal{B}^5$ satisfies the conditions of Property 5 ($\mathcal{B}^5$ satisfies P5 for short).
-Hence, we have $f^{\overline{\text{BG}}}(\mathcal{B}^5) \geq 1$.\\
+The priorities of all four stacks after removing blocks above the virtual layer are respectively 2, 1, 5 and {7} from the left to the right, and the lowest one is 7.
+As the highest priority of BP blocks in $\mathbb{B}^5$ is 8 (lower than 7), $\mathbb{B}^5$ satisfies the conditions of Property 5 ($\mathbb{B}^5$ satisfies P5 for short).
+Hence, we have $f^{\overline{\text{BG}}}(\mathbb{B}^5) \geq 1$.

-Here we design an algorithm to find a virtual layer $\mathcal{B}^5$ that satisfies P5.
-We first pick the topmost block of each stack to form an initial virtual layer.
-Then we check the conditions of Property 5 for each block in the virtual layer: (\romannumeral1) for a WP block, check whether its priority is lower than the highest priority of blocks below the virtual layer, (\romannumeral2) for a BP block, check whether its priority is lower than the lowest priority of all stacks after removing blocks above the virtual layer.
-If a block of a stack does not satisfy P5, we replace it with the block directly below it, and then recheck.
-Pseudo code of the overall algorithm is shown in Appendix \ref{Appendix_Alg_P5}.